 Eaton transfer switch controllers include native support for serial communication and a Modbus register map is available for interfacing with a building management or power management system.
-When ethernet communication is desired, there are several modular options available.
+When Ethernet communication is desired, there are several modular options available.
 Modules are typically DIN rail mounted within the enclosure assembly but can be shipped loose.

-The Power Xpert PXG 1000 is a fullfeatured gateway and includes an embedded web server.
-See Eaton technical document TD152035EN for details.
+The Power Xpert PXG 1000 is a full-featured gateway and includes an embedded web server.
+Eaton technical documentTD152035EN can be referenced for details.

-The ELC-CAENET module is a basic serial to ethernet adapter and supports a variety of protocols.
-See Eaton document MN05002003E for details.
+The ELC-CAENET module is a basic serial to Ethernet adapter and supports a variety of protocols.
+Eaton document MN05002003E can be referenced for details.